cifkao/html-midi-player/README.md

 ```
 The visualizer only gets updated while the player is playing, which allows a single visualizer to be bound to multiple players.

+## FAQ
+Here are some frequently asked questions about `html-midi-player`.
+Make sure to also check [discussions](https://github.com/cifkao/html-midi-player/discussions) and [issues](https://github.com/cifkao/html-midi-player/issues?q=is%3Aissue) to see if your question is answered there.

+### How can I use custom samples?
+The player supports "SoundFonts" in a [special format](https://github.com/magenta/magenta-js/blob/d8a76682abb0979b985e4b80f6b68b5123b9f8d5/music/src/core/soundfont.ts#L381-L419) designed by Magenta.
+If you want to use a .sf2 file, it will not work out of the box, but it is possible to convert it with some effort.
+See [this discussion thread](https://github.com/cifkao/html-midi-player/discussions/43) and especially [this answer](https://github.com/cifkao/html-midi-player/discussions/43#discussioncomment-5439676), which proposes a conversion script.

+### Can you implement feature X or fix issue Y?
+This library is a relatively thin wrapper around [Magenta.js](https://github.com/magenta/magenta-js/), which provides all of the MIDI loading, synthesis and visualization functionality.
+This means it inherits most of its limitations.
+If you found an issue, try to check if Magenta.js is also affected, e.g. by uploading your MIDI file to [this](https://magenta.github.io/magenta-js/music/demos/player.html) or [this](https://magenta.github.io/magenta-js/music/demos/visualizer.html) demo (click *Load MIDI File* to upload your own file).
+If the issue is still there, then this is most likely a Magenta.js issue and cannot be fixed here (although a workaround may be possible).
+Otherwise, feel free to open an issue (or even better, a pull request) here, but please check for existing [issues](https://github.com/cifkao/html-midi-player/issues?q=is%3Aissue) and [discussions](https://github.com/cifkao/html-midi-player/discussions) first.

 ## Limitations
 - Only one player can play at a time.
 Starting a player will stop any other player which is currently playing. ([#1](https://github.com/cifkao/html-midi-player/issues/1))
   This can actually be a benefit in many cases.